saguilarDevel/schc-sigfox/fragmentation_examples/compound_ack.md

 #### Regular SCHC Frgment
 Figure 1 shows an example of a regular SCHC fragment for all fragments except the last one.
+As tiles are of 11 bytes, padding MUST NOT be added.

 ```text